dubsquared/devopsblog/source/_posts/2013-04-22-cloud-monitoring-adds-pagerduty-integration.markdown

 <a name="tldr">**tl;dr**</a>

 	# Create a new PagerDuty notification using the service key you've
 	# created for Cloud Monitoring.
+This will return an ID that you'll use
+	# when creating/updating a notification plan.

 	raxmon-notifications-create --type=pagerduty \
 	--details=service_key=abcd1234abcd1234abcd1234abcd1234

 	# List existing notification plans to determine if you need to create
 	# a new notification plan or can update an existing one.

 	raxmon-notification-plans-list --details

-	# Create a new notification plan using your newly created PagerDuty
+	# Create a new notification plan using your newly-created PagerDuty
 	# notification.
+Use the ID that this returns to update an alarm's
+	# associated notification plan.

 	raxmon-notification-plan-create --ok-notifications=nt23k123 \
 	--warning-notifications=nt23k123 --critical-notifications=nt23k123

 	# List your existing alarms for a specific entity to grab the alarm id
 	# for the alarm you'd like to use PagerDuty notifications on.

 	raxmon-alarms-list --entity-id=enKEb23JB

 	# Update your alarm to use your new notificatino plan.

 	raxmon-alarms-update --entity-id=enKEb23JB --id=alwp0UoI45 \
 	--notification-plan=npTY46f7